ut-ldma/ut-ldma.github.io/docs/README.md

 ## This tutorial

-This tutorial will be held at [ASPLOS 2024](https://www.asplos-conference.org/asplos2024/) in San Diego on Sunday, April 28th, 2024, 1:30pm-5pm.
+This tutorial will be held at [ASPLOS 2024](https://www.asplos-conference.org/asplos2024/) in San Diego on Sunday, April 28th, 2024, 1:30pm-5pm at the Hilton La Jolla Torrey Pines.
 We will also enable livestream by [Zoom](https://utexas.zoom.us/j/99882862923).

 ### Topics to be Covered